List of tallest buildings in Fort Wayne

-From 1930–1962, Fort Wayne, Indiana, was home to the tallest building in Indiana—the Lincoln Bank Tower.
+From 1930 to 1962, Fort Wayne, Indiana, was home to the tallest building in Indiana—the Lincoln Bank Tower.
 Today, the tallest building in the city is the 27-story Indiana Michigan Power Center, which rises 442 ft and was completed in 1982.
 This building stands as the fourth-tallest in Indiana and the tallest outside Indianapolis.
 It is also the tallest reinforced concrete building in Indiana.
 The city's second-tallest building is the PNC Center, which rises 339 ft.
 Of the 40 tallest buildings in Indiana, three are located in Fort Wayne.
 As of May 2015, there are two completed skyscrapers and ten completed high-rises in the city, with one under construction.

 Tallest buildings

 This list ranks buildings in Fort Wayne that stand at least 150 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.